ankitbioinfo/NiCo_Documentation/docs/index.rst

 label transfer, (2) predict niche cell type interactions within local neighborhoods, and (3) infer cell state covariation and the underlying molecular crosstalk in the niche.
-NiCo infers factors capturing cell state variability in both modalities and identifies genes correlated to these latent factors for the prediction of ligand-receptor interactions and factor-associated pathways. hello
+NiCo infers factors capturing cell state variability in both modalities and identifies genes correlated to these latent factors for the prediction of ligand-receptor interactions and factor-associated pathways.

 Highlights of NiCo
 ==================